-Dead Asian giant hornet found in Whatcom County
+Another Asian giant hornet found in northwestern Washington

-SPOKANE — A dead Asian giant hornet has been found in Washington state, and officials said Friday they were trying to learn if the honey bee predators have established colonies here.
+SPOKANE, Wash.
+(AP) — A dead Asian giant hornet has been found in Washington state, and officials said Friday they were trying to learn if the honey bee predators have established colonies here.

 The Washington state Department of Agriculture said it was the first confirmed sighting of an Asian giant hornet in Washington this year.
 The hornets are known as Murder Hornets in Japan, a name that state officials frown upon.